Meterbit/PIXLPAL-M1/components/espressif__esp-dsp/examples/azure_board_apps/README.md

-# ESP-DSP ESP32-Azure IoT kit demo applications
+# ESP-DSP ESP32-Azure IoT kit demo Mtb_Applications

-The demo applications are developed for ESP32-Azure IoT kit development board and are demonstrating usage of matrices with ESP-DPS Mat class, Kalman filter and basic
+The demo Mtb_Applications are developed for ESP32-Azure IoT kit development board and are demonstrating usage of matrices with ESP-DPS Mat class, Kalman filter and basic
 3D projection with matrices

 ### [3D Graphics demo](apps/3d_graphics)